sebastianczech/iac-tld-devops/NOTES.md

 * refactor
 * write tests

 TLD is similar approach, but without that cycles and without builting tests at the beginning.
-Test are written , when code is ready and it's refactored.
+Test are written, when code is ready and it's refactored.

+When we take into account argument about time needed to deploy infrastructure, then that approach seems more reasonable.
+What are other reasons to use TLD for IaC ?

 ## Why you should use TLD for IaC